Driving Innovation and Tools

 The main idea behind ELinOS and PikeOS is to provide you with a comprehensive software development environment allowing a maximum of product development flexibility.
 You can use Linux, (hard) real-time operations, applications with different Safety- and / or Security-critical levels on the same platform, consolidate your hardware, certify your product if needed or reuse legacy code.

 Porting projects to new hardware platforms is simple, making software development for embedded systems well structured, fast to market and cost-efficient.
-SYSGO's involvement in national and international R&T programs places these research efforts in a wider context and brings additional advantages: More drivers, hardware support, Guest OSs and better integration of tools.
+SYSGO's involvement in national and international R&T programs places these research efforts in a wider context and brings additional advantages: More drivers, hardware support, guest operating systems and better integration of tools.